+Allergies are all about your immune system.
 The job of your immune system is to protect you from germs such as bacteria and viruses.
-However, if someone has an allergy, the immune system is too cautious.
-It attacks harmless substances -- such as cat dander -- as though they were enemy invaders.
+But if you have an allergy, your immune system will also defend your body against a harmless substance -- such as cat dander or dust mites -- that you encounter.

-In people with allergic asthma, the immune system also overreacts when it comes into contact with certain allergens.
-Because the airways are hypersensitive to these allergens, the muscles around airways begin to tighten.
+In people with allergic asthma, the muscles around their airways begin to tighten.
 The airways themselves also become inflamed and flooded with mucus.

 What Are Common Allergens?

-Inhaled allergens are among the most likely to worsen your allergic asthma.
-They include:
+Allergens you inhale are some of the most likely to worsen your allergic asthma.

 People may also have allergic reactions if they touch or eat allergens.
-This type of exposure rarely causes asthma symptoms, although it can still cause a dangerous reaction, such as anaphylactic shock.
-This reaction can make it difficult to breathe and even cause death.
+This type of exposure rarely causes asthma symptoms, but it can cause a serious and even life-threatening reaction, such as anaphylactic shock, which makes it hard to breathe.

-Your doctor might do allergy tests to figure out which allergens affect you.
-These tests usually involve pricking your skin with a tiny amount of the allergen or injecting it under your skin.
+Your doctor might recommend allergy tests to figure out what allergens affect you.
+These tests usually involve pricking your skin with a tiny amount of the suspected allergen or injecting it under your skin.
 Your doctor then checks your skin for a reaction.
 If a skin test isn't possible, you might get a blood test instead.

 When pollen counts are high, stay inside as much as possible.
 Keep the windows closed.
 If you have an air conditioner, use it to filter the air.

-If moisture is a problem in your home, get a dehumidifier to reduce mold.
+If moisture is a problem in your home, get a dehumidifier to cut down on mold.
 Repair any plumbing leaks.